zeruhur/loner/_AP_chatGTP.md

 Format the answer in raw markdown code in a snippet box
 ---

-Give a list of 36 adventure seeds, ordered list in raw markdown code in a snippet box.
+Give a list of 36 adventure seeds, in raw markdown code in a snippet box.
 Keep in mind **also** the setting, the NPCs, the creature, the factions and the location above.

 Format the answer in raw markdown code in a snippet box